Technology and problem solving is embedded in my DNA.

 Playing with the dad's Philips EE series electronics set and soldering my first circuits at the age of 8,

 With well over 35 years of experience in electronics, of which roughly 25 years of professional experience,

 I apply an out of the box no nonsense approach, and always try to solve complex problems with the most simple solutions.

-When I was just a little boy, many moons ago, my interest in technology soon became clear.

-I got possessed with the voodoo hocus pocus of electricity quite early in life.
+When I was just a little boy, many many moons ago, I got possessed with the voodoo hocus pocus of electricity.

 My dad had a Philips EE2010 electronics set, and together we built the projects in the book.